 3. Donate entry fees to a selected charity partner

 4. Receive a full refund less processing fees

 CAN I RUN VIRTUALLY INSTEAD?

 You can elect to run any of our events virtually at the time of registration, or by transferring your registration to a virtual run.
-We will ship virtual runner packets out race week with the goal of having your packet arrive prior to the event (we do not guarantee this).
+We will ship virtual runner packets out the week after the race.
 Virtual packets will include a race bib, an event shirt, a SWAG bag (if applicable), and a finisher medal (if applicable).
 Virtual packets are shipped via FedEx or UPS.